How do you fill in your chronological register and transmit it to the Trackdéchets platform (RNDTS) ?

 - Operators of soil treatment and reclamation facilities

-Electronic data transmission must take place no later than the last day of the month following dispatch, receipt or processing.
-Data must be updated systematically, whenever necessary.
+Electronic data must be transmitted no later than the last day of the month following shipment, receipt, or processing.
+Data must be updated systematically whenever necessary.

 Penalties for non-compliance